 Scripture sings out the optimistic Good News that God's grace can give us victory over sin and can move us into a holy, joyful relationship with our Creator — a relationship we were created to have.

-Some people have difficulty understanding entire sanctification because a variety of terms have been used to talk about it, including perfect love, Christian perfection, full consecration, baptism with the Holy Spirit, second work of grace, second-blessing, and heart holiness.
+Some people have difficulty understanding entire sanctification because various terms have been used to talk about it, including perfect love, Christian perfection, full consecration, baptism with the Holy Spirit, second work of grace, second-blessing, and heart holiness.

 At times, Holiness theologians seem to say that all these terms refer to exactly the same experience.
 At other times, they try to separate them a bit.
 That can be perplexing.